posva/focus-trap-vue/README.md

 `FocusTrap` emits 2 events.
 They are in-sync with the prop `active`

 - `activate`: Whenever the trap activates
-- `deactive`: Whenever the trap deactivates (note it can also be deactivated by pressing <kbd>Esc</kbd> or clicking outside)
+- `deactivate`: Whenever the trap deactivates (note it can also be deactivated by pressing <kbd>Esc</kbd> or clicking outside)

 ### Methods